asciidisco/plugin.video.netflix/ISSUE_TEMPLATE.md

 * [ ] Linux (ARM)
 * [ ] Android

-#### Additional informatin on the environment
+#### Additional information on the environment

-[Descripe your environment a bit more detailed, are you using LibreElec f.e.]
+[Describe your environment a bit more detailed, e.g. are you using LibreELEC]

 ## Debug log